Table of Contents

 - Patient Wait Time

-With overstretched hospitals, in particular, a great deal of data and insights get bounced from one department to another, causing fragmentation, which leads to inefficiencies across the board.
+With overstretched hospitals, in particular, a great deal of insights get bounced from one department to another, causing fragmentation, which leads to inefficiencies across the board.

 Focusing on treatment costs, ER waiting times, and patient waiting times, the hospital KPI dashboard provides a cohesive panoramic snapshot of critical data from one central location, offering a level of insight that significantly improves service levels while boosting economic efficiency.